Durham Womens Clinic & Chapel Hill OBGYN

 We’re committed to taking care of you – as your health care provider, mentor, confidant, and friend – in an environment where you can feel safe, heard, and comfortable.

-Stacie is most passionate about forming long term relationships with women, providing education on all aspects of health, and discussing family planning options.
-She especially loves helping women achieve their goals surrounding their birthing experience, while committed to the health and safety of mother and baby.
+Stacie is most passionate about forming long term relationships with women, providing education on all aspects of health, and helping women achieve their goals surrounding their birthing experience.
+Stacie has recently become certified in perinatal mental health and is passionate about supporting and assisting those struggling with mood disorders before, during, and after delivery.

 Stacie is from Southern New Hampshire and now lives in Raleigh with her husband and four children, the youngest of which she delivered with our practice!
-She spends most of her free time watching children’s sporting events, reading, and when she can—relaxing on the beach.
+She enjoys reading, exercise, and binge worthy TV shows when she can.

 Amy joined Regional Midwifery in 2016.
 After completing her BSN at the University of North Carolina at Wilmington, she worked for seven years as a labor and delivery nurse at Duke University Medical Center.
 Through her experiences as a nurse, she became passionate about women’s healthcare and decided to further her career.
 She attended East Carolina University and graduated with an MS in Midwifery.